 Sprawl & Crawl

-Metro says shuttle buses will replace trains on parts of the Red, Blue and Yellow lines this weekend.
+Metro: shuttle buses will replace trains on parts of red and orange lines this weekend

 Local leaders say Gov. Bob McDonnell should hold off on plans to build the Bi-County Parkway, a proposed 10-mile stretch of highway that would connect Prince William and Loudoun counties.